-After Kumbha Mela, the Medaram Jatara attracts the large number of devotees in India, and this is the second largest festival in India.
+After Kumbha Mela, the Medaram Jatara attracts a large number of devotees in India, and this is the second largest festival in India.
 As per the official report says that over 10 million people visited and celebrated Medaram Jatara in 2012.
 This Sammakka Saralamma Jatara celebrated in Medaram during the time of tribal goddesses believed to visit them.
-The place Medaram is small village in the Eturunagaram Wild life sanctuary.
+The place Medaram is a small village in the Eturunagaram Wildlife sanctuary.

 Jampanna Vagu (Jampanna Vagu Bridge):

 Jampanna Vagu is small tributary to river Godavari.
 As per the history, Jampanna is a tribal warrior and the one and only son of tribal goddess Sammakka.
-Jampanna dided in the battle against kakatiyan army in river.
-The river (Jampanna Vagu) became Red with blood of Jampanna (Scientifically the Red color of water caused by soil composition).
+Jampanna died in the battle against kakatiyan army in the river.
+The river (Jampanna Vagu) became Red with the blood of Jampanna (Scientifically the Red colour of water caused by soil composition).